DenisJD/Microservices/README.md

-### Микросервисы Accounts и Transfers (gRPC), форма на Angular
+### Microservices Accounts and Transfers (gRPC), form on Angular

-#### Описание:
+#### Description:
-#### Приложение содержит два микросервиса Accounts и Transfers, которые используют gRPC для взаимодействия между собой.
-UI представлятет собой динамичекую форму на Angular, при помощи которой можно совершить перевод между аккаунтами и увидеть изменения баланса.
+#### The application contains two microservices Accounts and Transfers, which use gRPC to interact with each other.
+The UI represents a dynamic form on Angular and you can make a transfer between accounts and see balance changes in real-time without reload page.

-#### Демонстрация:
+#### Demo:
 ###
 ![Gif alt](https://github.com/DenisJD/images/raw/main/microservices/demo_ms.gif)